setopsco/github-actions/README.md

 * Creates releases for all configured apps
 * Runs the pre-deploy command within the first of the configured apps (`web` here)
 * Activates all releases
-* Waits until all releases are healthy
+* Waits until all releases are healthy (if a health check is configured)

 You can also use the action without the workflow: